oshinika/Bcrypt_Hashing/README.md

-# identity-hash-provider-pbkdf2
+# identity-hash-provider-bcrypt
-This contains the implementation of PBKDF2 hash provider
+This contains the implementation of bcrypt hash provider